websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/forms-field-types-reference.md

 ![Upload fields let users upload files or select from existing Docs and Media entries.](./forms-field-types-reference/images/10.png)

-On Liferay 7.3 (DXP FP1+ and CE GA7+), you can allow unauthenticated Guest Users to upload files.
+Beginning with Liferay 7.3 (DXP FP1+ and CE GA7+), you can allow unauthenticated Guest Users to upload files.
 Enable Guest uploads within the Form Field's configuration:

 ![You can choose whether Guests are allowed to upload files.](./forms-field-types-reference/images/16.png)